jehna/thejunkland.com/content/blog/howtoget.md

 # A very different mindset

 As I mentioned before, designers might not be aware of the performance consequences of their work.
-Therefor it might be impossible for the developer to salvage the outcome when the front page's images alone take 20MiB to download.
+Therefore it might be impossible for the developer to salvage the outcome when the front page's images alone take 20MiB to download.

 This is where a *performance budget* becomes handy.
 As Tim Kadlec explains in